A newer version of the platform is available. Please refresh the page.

 Accelerate Your Career withClinical Supervision Training

-Equip yourself with the skills, ethical grounding, and supervisory frameworks to guide and support the next generation of mental health professionals.
+Take our clinical supervision training online and gain the skills, ethical grounding, and supervisory frameworks to guide and support the next generation of mental health professionals - including LCSWs, counselors, and psychologists.

 50,000+ mental health professionals have trusted Zur Institute for their continuing education since 1995